-This Spicy Green Bean Stir Fry recipe is one of the easiest and most flavorful side dishes!
+This quick stir fried green beans recipe is one of the easiest and most flavorful side dishes!
 So much flavor with just a few ingredients.
-76 calories and 1 Weight Watchers Freestyle SP

 How do you make a good stir fry recipe?